Click any image to enlarge

 Burr’s portrait by Cornell art professor Christian Midjo is prominently displayed on the north wall of the room, and a small drawing by R. H. Bainton on the first tier shows Burr as Cornell historian Carl Becker once described him: an “indefatigable scholar and bibliophile . . . browsing and brooding in the stacks.”

 The Andrew Dickson White Library is filled with art work, furniture, and artifacts from White’s academic and diplomatic careers.
 He served as U.S. minister to Germany while still president of Cornell, and later also served as minister to Russia.
 Several pictures and photographs in the room depict Russian scenes.
-The artwork and the case of plaster casts of European coins and medallions were all collected by Mr. White.
+The artworks were collected by Mr. White.